Biceps-ai/tf-biceps/README.md

 # tf-biceps
-Work in progress for the Biceps tensorflow library
+Work in progress for the Biceps Tensorflow interface